FAQs tagged with 'Council & Compliance'

 Regional Differences

 Rules can vary significantly across regions.
-We strongly encourage every customer to open dialogue with their local council early on — it’s the best way to confirm exactly what’s needed for your property.
+We strongly encourage every customer to open a dialogue with their local council early on — it’s the best way to confirm exactly what’s needed for your property.

 Yes — every brand-new HouseMe home is built under a full Building Consent and comes with its own Code Compliance Certificate (CCC) once construction is complete.